nonconorg/raffle.noncon.org/src/pages/terms.md

 This document is a draft and an rfc.

-### Jurisdiction

-NONCON ORG understands that most jurisdictions will not accept the legal authority of this document.

-NONCON ORG is a virtual organization, composed of voluntarily participating individuals, we do not accept the legal authority of those jurisdictions, brought onto us by coercion, not choice.

-NONCON 2020 is a virtual event and association of vountarily participating individuals.
-It does not exist as a physical representation, and we consider it outside of any jurisdictions, which means that we, NONCON ORG, exist in our own virtual jurisdiction we just made up.

-In jurisdictions where any kind of purchase comes with consumer rights, the PARTICIPANTS forfeit their right to a trial period, their right to return, their right to any kind of refund, unless those rights are granted by the cryptographically signed contract both NONCON and the PARTICIPANTS signed cryptographically when they engaged in any kind of transaction with each other.

-If this forfeit of rights is legally impossible, both NONCON and the PARTICIPANTS agree that before any judgements regarding the specific clauses of this cryptographic contract are made, the general extend and applicability of coverage by the law of that jurisdiction has to be defined.

-This terms and condition are incomplete, any amendments will be in the spirit of the existing terms and conditions.

 ##### shame.

 We are very sorry for the possibly misleading wording in the mintbase nft token description,